Our social performance at a glance

 Acknowledging the importance of entrepreneurship for the expansion of the Greek economy, we undertake initiatives aiming to boost healthy entrepreneurship, extroversion and innovation.

-We help startups and young businesses along their first steps, offering them opportunities for suitable financing, mentoring, commercial operations, networking and exporting activities.
+We help and support startups and innovative businesses along their entrepreneurial journey, offering them opportunities for suitable financing, mentoring, commercial operations, networking and exporting activities.

 We run egg – enter•grow•go in collaboration with Corallia, an organisation which offers management services to Greek innovation clusters.

-- Access to the Trade Club Alliance international business network.
+- Membership to the Trade Club Alliance international business network, which is supported by international banks in more than 60 countries

 Taking advantage of Eurobank’s presence in SE Europe, we also help Greek businesses unlock their exporting potential through the Go International Business Delegation Programme.

-In 2016, in partnership with Grant Thornton, we established the Growth Awards to award business excellence and support the growth of robust enterprises in Greece.
+In 2016, in partnership with Grant Thornton, we established the Growth Awards.Our aim is to honour excellence and support healthy, dynamic, competitive and innovative enterprises across Greece.

 Promoting digital literacy and inclusion